-Once they took control of La Croix Taillefer, they started making considerable improvements to the vineyards and wine making facilities have taken place.
+Once they took control of La Croix Taillefer, they started making considerable improvements to the vineyards and wine-making facilities, and cellars.
 In 2001, the estate changed how they were working in their vineyards and began using organic farming methods exclusively.

-In fact, Chateau La Croix Taillefer was certified be Ecocert for being 100% organic in 2004.
+Chateau La Croix Taillefer was certified be Ecocert for being 100% organic in 2004.
 Today Romain Riviere is in charge of La Croix Taillefer.
-Romain Riviere learned about managing a vineyard and making wine, when he trained at Chateau Ausone, under Alain Vauthier.
+Romain Riviere learned about managing their vineyard and how to make wine while he trained at Chateau Ausone in St. Emilion under Alain Vauthier.
+Not a bad teacher.

 Chateau La Croix Taillefer Vineyard, Terroir, Grapes, Winemaking

-The small 1.5 hectare Right Bank vineyard of Chateau La Croix Taillefer is planted to 95% Merlot and 5% Cabernet Franc.
-The vineyard has old vines, some of which are close to 60 years of age.
+The 5.5 hectare Right Bank vineyard of Chateau La Croix Taillefer is planted to 95% Merlot and 5% Cabernet Franc.
+The vineyard has old vines, some of which are close to 80 years of age.
 The terroir is mostly sand, with some deposits of iron.
 All work in the vineyard is 100% organic.